nguy328/RMAN_Workshop/README.md

 2. Install the [Oracle Database Backup Module](https://www.oracle.com/database/technologies/oracle-cloud-backup-downloads.html)
 3. Install the vagrant-scp plugin `vagrant plugin install vagrant-scp`
 4. Move the opc_installer.zip and jdk-8u241-linux-x64.rpm file to your Oracle database directory
-5. then you want to scp the two files into the database instance:
+5. then you want to scp the two files into the database instance: <br />
    `vagrant scp opc_installer.zip jdk-8u241-linux-x64.rpm :~`
 6. Connect to the database with `vagrant ssh`